 Mary-Jess began studying Chinese at the age of 13 when it was offered as an extra-curricular GCSE at St. Peters RC High School in Gloucester.
 At the age of 15, Mary-Jess travelled to China for the first time with the school and whilst there she sang at the opening ceremony the summer school that she was attending.
 Her performance was credited by a lot of local press coverage.

 In 2009 Mary-Jess flew to Nanjing, China as part of her degree in Music and Chinese Studies at the University of Sheffield.
 It was there that she entered 民星唱翻天 (Min Xing Chang Fan Tian) ‘I want to sing to the stars’.
 With her unique voice and grasp of the Chinese language, Mary-Jess took the competition by storm and the 70 million viewers took her to their hearts.
 Her performance of ‘Time to Say Goodbye’ in the live final stormed her to victory and cemented her position as a serious singer in the Chinese community.

-2010 saw Mary-Jess write and record her debut album ‘Shine’ with filmic textures and a contemporary flare; she recorded the string section from The Royal Philharmonic Orchestra at Abbey Road and worked with some of China’s most accomplished musicians to add a touch of the orient.
+2010 saw Mary-Jess write and record her debut album ‘Shine’.
+Seeking to add filmic textures and a contemporary flare; she recorded the string section from The Royal Philharmonic Orchestra at Abbey Road and worked with some of China’s most accomplished musicians to add a touch of the orient.

 Mary-Jess is the representative of The GREAT Britain Campaign, and so she now represents the UK in 144 countries around the world.
 She is also a ‘Leading Light’ of the UK–China Alumni Network, an initiative set up by the British Council in China to encourage links between the UK and China.

 Mary-Jess is a member of the Royal British Legion Gloucester City Branch, patron of The Door Youth Project which help troubled, disengaged young people and their families, and she is an ambassador for Half the Sky, a charity that helps orphaned and abandoned children in China.